makeabilitylab/physcomp/arduino/led-fade.md

 ## Next Lesson

-In the next lesson, we will learn about the difference between **current sources** and **current sinks** to help reinforce our understanding of how microcontrollers drive output.
+In the [next lesson](led-blink2.md), we will learn about the difference between **current sources** and **current sinks** to help reinforce our understanding of how microcontrollers can control output.

 <span class="fs-6">
 [Previous: LED Blink](led-blink.md){: .btn .btn-outline }